rust-lang/rust/text/0000-inline-semantic.md

 automatically rewrites all `unwrap()` and `expect()` inside a module to provide the caller location through a procedural attribute.

-All of these are non-viable, since they require the user to actively change their source code, thus violating restriction 2 "source compatibility", ~~unless we are willing to drop the `!` from macros~~.
+All of these are non-viable since they require the user to actively change their source code, thus violating restriction 2 "source compatibility", ~~unless we are willing to drop the `!` from macros~~.

-(Also, all pre-typeck rewrites are prone to false-positive affecting unrelated types that have an `unwrap()` method.
-Post-typeck rewrites are no different from this RFC.)
+All pre-typeck rewrites are prone to false-positive failures affecting unrelated types that have an `unwrap()` method.
+Post-typeck rewrites are no different from this RFC.

 ### Backtrace